mozilla/cargo-vet/book/src/algorithm.md

 This is slightly brain melty at first but nothing really needs to specially handle this, it Just Works.

-Any diff we recommend from the Root Version is "resugarred" into recommending a full audit, (and is also computed by diffing against an empty directory).
+Any diff we recommend from the Root Version is "resugared" into recommending a full audit, (and is also computed by diffing against an empty directory).
 It should be impossible to recommend a diff *to* the Root Version because there should never be audits of the Root Version (barring the fact that we're sloppy right now and use 0.0.0 which totally can be